goharbor/harbor/docs/harbor-doc-reorg/install_config/configure_https.md

 ## What to Do Next ##

-- If the verification succeeds, continue to set up Harbor by following the instructions in [Post-Installation Configuration](../configuration/_index.md) and [Initial Configuration in the Harbor UI](../configuration/initial_config_ui.md), or continue using Harbor.
+- If the verification succeeds, see [Harbor Administration](../administration/_index.md) for information about using Harbor.
 - If installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).